saewoonam/vue-input-sevenseg/README.md

 ### Usage

+Use up/down arrow keys to increment value by step size\
+Use shift-up arrow or shift-down arrow to multiply or divide step size by 10\
+Use mouse wheel to increment value\
-Look in the files ex1.html, ex2.html or ex_ff.html for firefox for examples.
+Look in the files ex1.html, ex2.html or ex_ff.html for firefox for examples.\

 Example of parameters for component: